aws/pg_tle/docs/04_hooks.md

 );
 ```

 > **Note**: If the database client has set the `sslmode` parameter to `allow` or `prefer`, the client will automatically attempt to re-connect if the first connection fails.
-This will trigger the `clientauth` function twice, adding 2 to their failed connection attempts.
+This will trigger the `clientauth` function twice and may cause users to be locked out sooner than expected.
 See the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-SSLMODE) for more information.

 To enable the `clientauth` hook, you will need to set `pgtle.enable_clientauth` to `on` or `require` and restart the database.
 For example: